pymatting/pymatting/paper/paper.md

 from an image in order to place them in a scene of a movie or compose them onto another background.
 Alpha matting describes the problem of separating the objects in the foreground from the background of an image given only a rough sketch.
-Besides everyday image editing, alpha matting has been applied to, e.g., medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].
+Besides everyday image editing, alpha matting has been applied to medical image analysis [@fan2019hierarchical; @zhaozheng2010understanding] and microscopy image restoration [@kanade2011cell].
-We introduce the PyMatting package for the Python ecosystem which implements various approaches to solve the alpha matting problem.
+We introduce the PyMatting toolbox for the Python ecosystem which implements various approaches to solve the alpha matting problem.
 Our library is also able to extract the foreground of an image given the alpha matte.
 The target audience of our toolbox are researchers of image processing and computer vision.